Go to ABOUT US to watch an archived video of one of our all-time favorite NADC as dances.... "CHICAGO"

 Kaitlyn Gokee –joined the NADC staff in 2010.
 She teaches all dance disciplines and serves as NADC's Hip Hop Program Director.
 She is certified to teach by written, oral and demonstrative testing through Dance Masters of America.
 Kaitlyn holds a Bachelor of Arts in English and a Minor in Dance and Culture from the University of Alabama and a Masters in English Education from Alabama A&M. While attending the University she auditioned and was chosen to be on the University of Alabama’s official dance team “The Crimson Cabaret “ from Aug. ’06-May ’09 and did choreography for the team in ’07, 08, and ‘09.
 In ’06 the Universal Dance Association selected Kaitlyn as 1 of 15 instructors out of 250 in the southeast division of regional dance all-stars.
 She traveled the country teaching week-long dance camps for children 4th–12th grade.
 During her 4 years in college, Kaitlyn served as a full-time dance instructor and choreographer at several of the high schools in the Tuscaloosa area and also taught ballet, jazz, and hip hop for area dance studios.
 Kaitlyn also choreographs for many area school drill and dance teams.
 Kaitlyn is teaching English at Buckhorn High School and serves as the Dance Team Coach.

-Candace Smith- Candace joined the NADC Staff as a full-time instructor in 2012.
+Candace Fanning- Candace joined the NADC Staff as a full-time instructor in 2012.
 She is certified to teach by written, oral and demonstrative testing through Dance Masters of America.
 Candace is trained in and excels in all disciplines of dance.
-In April of 2015, Candace auditioned for and was hired by The Universal Dance Association (UDA).
-This summer she is traveling from California to Florida teaching week-long dance camps for children 4th to 12th grades.
+Along with teaching full-time at NADC she also directs the Dance Team at Westminster Christian Academy.
+Candace had a busy 2018!
+She graduated from the University of Alabama Huntsville in May with a B.S. in Kinesiology which greatly aides her as a dance instructor.
+Congrats Mrs. Candace!
+Candace has a wonderful teaching background including teaching for The Universal Dance Association (UDA) where she traveled from California to Florida teaching week-long dance camps for children 4th to 12th grades.
 In 2014, Candace appeared in Mercy Me’s music video “Shake.”
 In the summer of 2012, Candace traveled to NYC to attend the Radio City Rockette Summer Intensive after auditioning in Nashville 6 months earlier and being accepted into the highly competitive program.
-We are thankful Candace selected UA Huntsville so she could continue to dance, train and teach at NADC while seeking a Bachelor of Science degree in Nursing.
-She is doing so under an Academic Scholarship through UAH!
-Candace is thrilled to continue to share her love of dance with NADC Students.

 Katherin Holley became a faculty member in 2012, but has been a part of the NADC family since 1994.
 She has trained extensively in the classical arts of tap, jazz, ballet, and modern for 19 years. in 2006 Katherin began serving as a NADC teaching assistant.
 In 2007 she was one of six chosen dancers to preform in the "Harlem Globetrotters" which was awarded the Grand Champion at DMA.
 Katherin has served as assistant choreographer and dancer in many community theater productions such as "42nd Street", "Guys and Dolls", and "Joseph and the Technical Color Dream Coat".
 Along with teaching at NADC, Katherin is creating some of the costumes for the NADC's competition 2016 competition season and has been one of NADC's Costume Mistresses since 2008.